Parrot Zik 3 review: Personalise your EQ and noise cancellation

 Comfortable listening experience

-The Zik 3 is very comfortable.
-I haven’t tried a more comfortable over-ear headphone at this price range.
+The Zik 3 is a pretty comfortable listen.
 That said, on very long listening sessions the headphone drivers can rub against your ears a little.
 Changing the length of the headphone arms is a bit of a fiddly process but once you get them at the right length they stay put.
 The headphone has a classy, distinctive look.
 There’s also quite a few colours available: Black, red, brown, green, ivory and “camel”.

 Should the Zik be your next wireless noise cancelling headphone?

 So is picking up the Parrot Zik 3 a good investment?
-It’s a great choice if you want a versatile wireless noise cancelling headphone that can handle any style of music you throw at it.
+It’s a good choice if you want a versatile wireless noise cancelling headphone.
 It’s also good looking, made of quality components and comfortable.
 The Parrot Zik app is user-friendly for the most part and lets you control EQ and noise cancellation in an in-depth manner.
 That said, if you only listen to one or two styles of music and want a tailored sound to work for those styles, this isn’t the best use of your funds, unless you really value the ability to customise the noise cancellation.
+There are also punchier-sounding headphones at this price range.

 If you’re in the market for some new noise cancelling cans, check out our recent review of Sennheiser’s Momentum 2.0 over-ear model.